 PokerStars Europe overview

-PokerStars Europe is the largest France-regulated online poker room.
+PokerStars Europe is the largest France-regulated real money online poker room.
 It’s also quite unique in terms of traffic, as the site has been allowed to share its player pool with Spain and other European countries.
 To sum up PokerStars Europe in one sentence, we’d say that it’s the largest small poker platform in the world.

 PokerStars Europe game choices

 Whether you’re looking for cash games, multi-table tournaments, or exciting S&Gs, PokerStars Europe has you covered.
 The action won’t be as fierce as on the international network, but the overall experience is still fairly impressive.
 Most of the action takes place at the Hold’em tables, although there’s a fair amount of Omaha action if you aren’t too picky about your opponents.

 At one point, Winamax was the largest France-licensed poker room, but the recent merger between PokerStars.fr and PokerStars.es knocked it down a notch.
 Still, it’s a decent alternative for recreational players who are simply looking for some fun.

 No-Limit Hold’em, Pot-Limit Omaha, low buy-in tournaments, low buy-in Sit&Go’s, and Espresso STTs with randomized prize pools.
 If you’re willing to overlook a few empty lobbies, Winamax’s game selection is a micro-stakes player’s dream come true.

 Winamax does not have any sister sites.